American Psychological Association: Databases

 APA maintains a number of databases, including PsycINFO, PsycARTICLES, PsycBOOKS, PsycEXTRA, PsycCRITIQUES, PsycTESTS, and PsycTHERAPY.
 APA also operates a comprehensive search platform, PsycNET, covering multiple databases.

 PsycINFO is a bibliographic database that contains citations and summaries dating from the 19th century, including journal articles, book chapters, books, technical reports, and dissertations within the field of psychology.
 As of January 2010, PsycINFO has collected information from 2,457 journals.

 History

 Founding

 The APA was founded in July 1892 at Clark University by a small group of around 30 men; by 1916 there were over 300 members.
 The first president was G. Stanley Hall.
 During World War II, the APA merged with other psychological organizations, resulting in a new divisional structure.
 Nineteen divisions were approved in 1944; the divisions with the most members were the clinical and personnel (now counseling) divisions.
 From 1960 to 2007, the number of divisions expanded to 54.
 Today the APA is affiliated with 60 state, territorial, and Canadian provincial associations.
+After World War II, the APA experienced rapid membership growth, increasing from 4,183 members in 1945 to 30,839 in 1970.